 - Abusing network resources, such as sending chain letters or "spamming."
 Emails sent to "all staff" are reserved for the IT department and senior leadership.
 The use of the "all staff" group for other purposes must be approved by the IT department prior to sending. - Attempting to access non-instructional systems, such as student information systems or business systems, without authorization. - Attempting to circumvent web filtering through proxies or other means. - Connecting any networkable device (either wired or wireless) to the IDEA network without authorization.
-The use of a computer or device brought from home accessing the network in any way not designated as "guest access." - Displaying, accessing, or sending offensive messages or pictures. - Engaging in abusive, harassing, insulting, ostracizing, intimidating, or any other online conduct that could be considered bullying and/or damaging to another's reputation while using any IDEA technology resource, including the use of any website or software used by IDEA. - Engaging in any conduct potentially constituting "cyberbullying," which means bullying done through the use of any electronic communication device, including the use of a cellular or other type of telephone, a computer, a camera, electronic mail, instant messaging, text messaging, a social media application, an Internet website, or any other Internet-based communication tool.
-Examples of cyberbullying include, but are not limited to: - Creating a social networking site or web page that masquerades as another person's personal site and using it to embarrass the other person. - Making it appear that a person is posting malicious comments about a friend to isolate the person from his or her friends. - Posting a person's personally identifiable information on a site to put the person at greater risk of contact by predators or strangers. - o Posting abusive comments on someone's social networking site. - Recording and distributing media with the intent to manipulate or embarrass others. - Sending abusive comments while playing interactive games. - Sending abusive text messages to cell phones, computers, or Internet-connected game consoles. - Sending, posting, or sharing negative, harmful, false, or mean content about someone else. - Sending, posting, or sharing statements encouraging another person to commit self-harm.
+The use of a computer or device brought from home to access the network in any way not designated as "guest access." - Creating, producing, distributing, sharing, or showing to others by electronic means a deep fake image or video that appears to depict a person (including but not limited to an IDEA student or employee) with the person's intimate parts exposed or engaged in sexual conduct. - Displaying, accessing, or sending offensive messages or pictures. - Engaging in abusive, harassing, insulting, ostracizing, intimidating, or any other online conduct that could be considered bullying and/or damaging to another's reputation while using any IDEA technology resource, including the use of any website or software used by IDEA. - Engaging in any conduct potentially constituting "cyberbullying," which means bullying done through the use of any electronic communication device, including the use of a cellular or other type of telephone, a computer, a camera, electronic mail, instant messaging, text messaging, a social media application, an Internet website, or any other Internet-based communication tool.
+Examples of cyberbullying include, but are not limited to: - Creating a social networking site or web page that masquerades as another person's personal site and using it to embarrass the other person. - Making it appear that a person is posting malicious comments about a friend to isolate the person from his or her friends. - Posting a person's personally identifiable information on a site to put the person at greater risk of contact by predators or strangers. - Posting abusive comments on someone's social networking site. - Recording and distributing media with the intent to manipulate or embarrass others. - Sending abusive comments while playing interactive games. - Sending abusive text messages to cell phones, computers, or Internet-connected game consoles. - o Sending, posting, or sharing negative, harmful, false, or mean content about someone else. - o Sending, posting, or sharing statements encouraging another person to commit self-harm.